 Now whatever we do in our browser will get saved in the form of http requests in the transaction controller that we have chosen.
 Suppose, we chose “User launch application” as our target controller then we will click on start button on JMeter then we will go to our browser and launch the application.
 Again we will go to JMeter and check whether any requests are recorded in the “User launch application” transaction controller or not.
 If yes then we will click on stop button, chose next transaction controller from the target controller dropdown (User enter valid credentials and click on Login button), click on the start button, go to the browser and enter credentials and click on login button.
 Go to JMeter and click on stop button.
 Perform these steps for every transaction controller.

 This completes the recording part, next thing is to add Listeners to our Test Plan for interpretation of test results.
 For this right click on Test Plan-> Add-> Listeners.
 You will get a list of all the Listeners available, as of now use Aggregate graph and View Result Tree Listeners.

 Now we can run the script by pressing Ctrl+R keys or click on Play icon.
 On top right you will see an icon indicating that the test is running.
 Once complete, check the results and graphs in the Listeners.
 Some of the transaction controllers may fail (check in view result tree- failed requests come in red) because lots of scripting is still required in the test plan.

 So, this was all about record and playback in JMeter.
-In the next posts, we will study "Parameterization and Correlation" that are heart and soul of scripting.
+In the next posts, we will study “Parameterization and Correlation” that are the heart and soul of scripting.